 I don’t mean rewriting the same article over and over again.
 It’s already hard enough to avoid that trap when you’ve been working on a topic for a while.
+New blog post ideas are hard to come by.
 You can easily forget some of what you’ve written in the past and write something new that is very similar.

 But writing content isn’t the only game in town.
 You can repurpose content you’ve already created for use in marketing your site.

 Repurposing your content can do great things for your blog.
 It’s also easier than coming up with something new every time you start to work.

 Repurpose your content by creating different versions of it to use in different places.
 You don’t want to put exactly the same content all over the internet, of course.
 Each version should be targeted to the audience of the site your content is placed on.

 - SEO benefits – You can build links from other sites with repurposed content.

 - Authority benefits – The more people see your name and content on other websites, the more likely they are to view you as an authority.